How to Tackle a Python Interview — SitePoint

 How to Tackle a Python Interview

-Have you cleared the first round of calls with the HR?
+Have you cleared the first round of calls with HR?
 Are you going for a Python interview in person?
-If you’re wondering what Python-related questions may be asked, this guide should be of help.
+If you’re wondering what Python-related questions may be asked, this guide should help.

 In the first section, we’ll discuss a few questions about Python’s philosophy — those that help you make decisions about the architecture of a project.
 In the next section, we cover questions related to the Pythonic way of programming — which may manifest in the form of review or finding the output of a code snippet.